Language:

 On this page I will tell you more about how my journey went.

-You shall see more text than photos over here.
+You will see more text than photos over here.

-But don't worry, I've posted plenty of photos on the following pages! ;-)
+But don't worry, I have posted plenty of photos on the following pages!

 Where am I: